Isaiah Chapter 33

 This city of “solemnities”, is where the saints solemnly assemble together for religious worship; where the word of God is solemnly preached, and where the ordinances are solemnly administered, and the sacrifices of prayer and praise are solemnly offered up:

 The “solemnities”, in the verse above, probably are speaking of such things as Passover, Sabbath etc. The tabernacle that shall not be taken down has to be after the time of the destruction of the temple about 70 A.D.
 This prophecy leads far into the future, even unto now.

 This could be speaking of the everlasting nature of the church of the Lord Jesus Christ.
 It could also, be looking to the time when God will remember their iniquities no more.
-The tabernacle that shall never be destroyed is in the New Jerusalem which comes down from God.
+The tabernacle that shall never be taken down is in the New Jerusalem which comes down from God.

 We read about that tabernacle in Revelation.

 Revelation 15:5 “And after that I looked, and, behold, the temple of the tabernacle of the testimony in heaven was opened:”

 Revelation 21:1-3 “And I saw a new heaven and a new earth: for the first heaven and the first earth were passed away; and there was no more sea.”
 “And I John saw the holy city, New Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.”
 “And I heard a great voice out of heaven saying, Behold, the tabernacle of God [is] with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, [and be] their God.”

 This is that everlasting tabernacle that we read of in the Scripture in Isaiah above.

 Isaiah 33:21 “But there the glorious LORD [will be] unto us a place of broad rivers [and] streams; wherein shall go no galley with oars, neither shall gallant ship pass thereby.”